turingschool-examples/se2-fetch-practice/README.md

 1. Clone down this repo
 1. `cd` into the cloned repo
 1. Run `npm install`
-1. Run `npm start`.
-The server should be running locally on `http://localhost:3001`
+1. Run `npm start` to start the backend server.
+The server should be running locally on `http://localhost:3001`.
 1. Navigate to the endpoint you're trying to request in the browser (for example, if you want to GET users, navigate to http://localhost:3001/api/v1/users in the browser)
-1. Practice making your network requests in the console using the available endpoints below!
+1. Practice making your network requests in the browser console using the available endpoints below!

-## Spicier Challenge

-After you've done some network requests in the console, continue with implementing a network requests in a small front-end application included in this repo.

-### Frontend Details

-In the `client` directory, there are some files we can use as a makeshift client.

-1. Run `open client/index.html` from your command line to see the application in your browser.
-1. Follow the directions that are commented out in `client/index.js` to practice fetching!

-**Note:** You will need to keep your server running in a separate window under your terminal while working through these exercises.
-To stop your server, hit `Ctrl + C` together.  (_Do not just close the window, this will not stop the server!_)

 ## Endpoints